dokkev/dokkev/README.md

 - ⚡ Fun fact: ...
 -->

-- 🎓  I’m an MS in Robotics student at Northwestern University
+- 🎓  I’m an PhD Student at University of Texas at Austin

 - 🔭  I’m  interested in Sensing, Manipulation, and Soft Robotics